braintree/braintree_java/README.md

 Java version >= 8 is required.
 The Braintree Java SDK is tested against Java versions 8 and 11.

 ## Versions
+> :warning: **The SSL certificates for Java SDK versions older than 3.37.0 are set to expire by June 31, 2025.
+If you do not update your SDK to the latest version with the updated certificates by June 31, 2025, 100% of your impacted traffic will fail**

 Braintree employs a deprecation policy for our SDKs.
 For more information on the statuses of an SDK check our [developer docs](https://developer.paypal.com/braintree/docs/reference/general/server-sdk-deprecation-policy).